Concept - Configuration

 Access via Object Path in Templates

 The object path is often used in templates and queries.
-It is possible to access the configuration via the object path notation.
-The domain (#CurrentSite) has a method getConfiguration(), which is used for that example.
+It is possible to access the configuration using the object path notation.
+The domain (#CurrentSite) has a getConfiguration() method, which is used for this example.

 <isprint value="#CurrentSite:Configuration:String("<parameter>")#" />